 If your pet seems overly anxious — panting, crying, or trying to crawl into your lap or under a seat when the vehicle is in motion — then she is most likely agitated by the motion of the vehicle and/or the noises of the road.
 In this case, you should consider that your pet may be more content at home while you’re out on your adventure.
 You must also pay attention to your pet’s behavior outside of the vehicle in order to determine her comfort level.
 Is he eager to explore when you reach your destination?
 Or does she stay close to her crate/carrier, or hide under a bed or other objects?

 If she isn’t exhibiting any of these behaviors and seems content to look out a window, or even settle in for a nap, then she’s most likely at ease on the road.

 Pets will follow your cues

 Overall, if your pet is content traveling with you, her behavior should be very much like it would be at home.
 And remember, it’s also important to give them the same amount of love and attention as you would at home.
 If these things all check out, then you should feel confident that your pet is happy to accompany you on the road.
-As stated before, If you are travelling by RV with your dog, a RV remote temperature monitor is a must have to get peace of mind.
+As stated before, If you are traveling by RV with your dog, an RV remote temperature monitor is a must have to get peace of mind.